Peonylum/Peony-Lum-Project/README.md

 Peony's User Page
-Java is my favorite programming language, it is incredibly powerful for OOP.
+Java is my favorite programming language, it is extremely powerful for OOP.